jcduncan/TransactionalEmails/README.md

 #Basic Requirements
 - Can we attach an email through given URL?
 - Can we send all monetary values?
 How flexible is it?
 - Can the logo be included in the email?
+	- It will be the logos of the actual photographers.

 #Benefits of Campaign Monitor
 - Options